Application Process - Use The Following:

 Our Fall semester begins in July and our Spring semester begins in January – check our website for exact starting dates of each individual program (www.SunTechEd.edu).

 Programs are measured in clock hours – that is the amount of time it should take for a student to acquire the competencies set out in the curriculum.
 We currently charge $2.44 per clock hour.
 There is also a program lab fee charged each semester and a student identification fee.
 Please check our website for current prices (www.SunTechEd.edu).

 - Pay any outstanding debt owed to Suncoast Technical Education Center prior to registration (Applies to students who have registered in a course with us in a previous semester).

 - Provide proof of Florida residency in order to pay in-state tuition rates.
 Two forms of identification are required.
-If Florida residency is not confirmed, out of state tuition fees will be charged which are currently $11.17 per clock hour.

 - Providing a copy of their standard high school diploma, or official transcript, or official notification of passing a GED®.

 - Most programs admit students on a first come, first serve basis.
 If the program is fully enrolled, a waiting list is maintained.
 Counselors are available for educational and career counseling at the time of enrollment during the regular school year.
 There will be no educational or career counseling during the summer months.
 The business office is closed most holidays.

 Can credit be transferred in to Suncoast Technical Education Center from other institutions?

 Official transcripts from other colleges, technical centers and accredited institutions will be evaluated by an academic advisor and the instructor and credit may be given for the appropriate units of instruction.